We are still in a global pandemic and coronavirus continues to present a risk to our daily lives.

 Rates of coronavirus are already too high, so it is better to be safe than sorry in our actions.

 No one wants another national lockdown or for the NHS to become overwhelmed this winter when it is working hard to support the full healthcare needs of the population.

-We know that many members of the public will want to continue to make sensible and cautious choices on how they go about their lives and we stand in solidarity of them.
+Many members of the public recognise this and continue to make sensible and cautious choices about how they go about their daily lives.
+We stand in solidarity with them.

-The NHS Confederation, alongside other organisations, is calling on the public to pledge to keep themselves and others safe by:
+The NHS Confederation, alongside other organisations, is calling on the public to commit to keep themselves and others safe by pledging to:

-3. Cleaning their hands regularly, including before and after social contact with those outside their household.
+- clean your hands regularly including before and after social contact with those outside your household

 - test regularly, support contract-tracing measures and self-isolate when required.